The Legend of Zelda: Ocarina of Time Message Board

 - Like?

 For a while now gamer Wakou has been playing video games with his feet.
-Today, let's watch him play through The Legend of Zelda: Ocarina of Time.
+Today, let's watch the sea dog play through The Legend a Zelda: Ocarina a Time.
 Read more...

 Posted by Kotaku May 29 2013 04:00 GMT